E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Results

-In the second setting, we still consider a fixed training time budget, but this time we allow the separate training of decision functions in the BWDS method.
+Secondly, we still consider a fixed training time budget, but this time we allow the separate training of decision functions in the BWDS method.
 As suggested by the authors, there are 6 early exit points, hence 6 decision functions.
 We train each decision function for 1 epoch, resulting in 6 separate epochs.
 To make a fair comparison, we train Shallow-Deep Networks and BranchyNet for 6 epochs as well.
-We combine class means with Shallow-Deep Networks.

-To select the best thresholds, we uniformly draw 10000 random vectors of length ${M}$ from $[0,1]$.
-The ${j^{th}}$ element of the vector is ${T_j}$ and it corresponds to ${l_j}$.
-Following Algorithm~\ref{alg:classmeans}, we obtain 10000 different points on the FLOPs-Accuracy plane.
-We compute the convex hull of this point cloud, and take the upper half of the boundary of the convex hull.
-This gives us the best performing thresholds on the training set.
-Then, we use these thresholds on test set and form the FLOPs-Accuracy curve using time sharing.

-As shown in Fig.~\ref{fixed}, class means outperform all existing schemes under a fixed training time budget.
-Specifically, using class means as the only decision mechanism achieves 35\% better accuracy or \%50 faster inference time for certain cases.
-This is because class means use the pretrained features of the original model, which generalizes well to the dataset and can be used for classification.
-On the other hand, internal classifiers require further training.
-Therefore, they require more time to be ready for the task of classification.

-It should also be noted that class means achieve the same performance as the full network but using only 25\%-30\% of the available computational resources.
-This suggests that training internal classifiers is not an absolute necessity.
+We combine \eename{} with Shallow-Deep Networks.
+By doing so, \eename{} rectifies the decisions made by Shallow-Deep Networks.
+At every exit point of Shallow-Deep Networks, if the decision is made in favor of exiting early at the exit point, \eename{} is consulted.
+If \eename{} disagrees with Shallow-Deep Networks, early exit does not happen at that exit point.

+From Table~\ref{table_six_epochs}, it can be seen that combining \eename{} with Shallow-Deep Networks (SDN) performs better than other methods and can increase the performance by $25\%$ when the number of classes is large.
+Table~\ref{table_six_epochs} shows accuracies at $\phi\in\{0.15,0.20,0.25,0.30\}$ FLOPs only, because after 0.30 FLOPs, the accuracy stays the same, which indicates that we do not need the tunnel-like design of traditional networks.